Worried about being personally liable for 20 million euro fine?

 - The individual is self-employed.

 A GDPR fine is typically applied to the business entity (for example “ACME Ltd”).
 But that entity could be an individual

 It is certainly possible for an individual to receive a GDPR fine if the individual was running a business or organisation as a sole trader.
 For example a local electrician trading as a sole trader, could receive a fine for failing to comply with GDPR.

 In the example above the business entity consists solely of one individual.
 They assume responsibility because there is no other legal wrapper for the business such as a limited company for the fine to be applied to.

 - The individual has personally breached a data privacy offence applied in national law.

 GDPR is a regulation.
 This means it’s mandatory for EU member states to apply this rules set out in GDPR.
 When member states apply the regulation they must write the GDPR into their own national laws.
 So whilst the GDPR does not specifically set out offences and associated penalties for individuals, individuals can still receive fines for infringements of GDPR rules under national laws.
 It just depends how the country that you operate in has decided to implement the law.

-In this example we will examine potential offences for individuals in the UK, as identified by the Crown Prosecution Service (the people who stand against you in court within the UK):
+In this article we will examine potential offences for individuals in the UK, as identified by the Crown Prosecution Service (the people who stand against you in court within the UK):